Discover the Vintage Report conferences

 Created in 2010 in the Napa Valley, the Vintage Report conference provides an unparalleled experience to discuss the latest innovations and scientific advances in viticulture and enology.
-By putting plant data in the forefront of the conversation, the Paso Robles conference aims at characterizing the specificities of the past vintage by looking at its impact on plant and fruit.
-Climatic and physiological data will be presented and discussed over a day with a community of vineyard managers, winemakers and scientists.
+Organized annually in Bordeaux, Narbonne, Paso Robles and Napa Valley, the symposium offers a unique opportunity to mingle with winemaker, industry leaders and eminent scientists.
+By putting plant data in the forefront of the conversation, conference aims at characterizing the specificities of the past vintage by looking at its impact on plant and fruit.

 Take Control Over Wine Grape Quality

 When it comes to a vineyard’s terroir, irrigation is one of the few factors that we can control and use to influence wine grape quality.
 How much and when to irrigate is the question, and precisely what we try to answer.